Towhid1/ibos_training/Readme.md

    ```sh
    docker-compose --env-file config.env up --build
    ```
+5. Before running airflow pipeline we need to `create bucket` in minio.
+Bucket name need match `MLFLOW_BUCKET_NAME` env variable inside `config.env` file.
+6. Then we need to create access token in minio.
+And update `config.env` and `Docker-app` with new access key and ID.
+7. Then you can run airflow pipeline.

 #### Evidently for data-drift monitoring
 1. Dag code updated
 2. requirement file updated